nazkl/COVIDVisionX_ML/README.md

 NORMAL: 317 images,
 PNEUMONIA: 855 images

-Additional models tested:

-Links to other datasets tested: https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database https://data.mendeley.com/datasets/rscbjbr9sj/2

 Methods used to expand dataset (CNN):
 CNN_model.ipynb used image augmentation to artificially expand the dataset.
+It is done by applying various transformations to the training data, such as rotations, translations, flips, and color manipulations, to create additional augmented samples, thereby increasing the diversity and size of the training dataset.

+**Additional models tested**
+Links to other datasets tested: https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database https://data.mendeley.com/datasets/rscbjbr9sj/2

+Methods used to expand dataset:
-Other CNN models tested made use of transfer learning from the Imagenet dataset.
+The additional models tested made use of transfer learning from the Imagenet dataset.
 Imagenet is a widely used dataset that provides labeled images for training deep learning models like ResNet50 and VGG19, which was tested in our project.
 These models are then fine-tuned or used as a starting point for various image-related tasks, benefiting from the pre-learned features from Imagenet.
 Using transfer learning reduces training time and data amount requirements, and lowers the generalisation error rate.
+After the model has been trained, we can then fine-tune them to meet our requirements.

+Further information on the additional models tested can be found in additionalModelsTested/additionalModelsTested.txt